canonical-ols/style-guides/style/javascript.md

 #### Exceptions

-Favour ES5 in django templated scripts, as many ES6 features are not supported in browsers.
+Favour ES5 when writing inline scripts in (Django, etc) templates, as many ES6 features are not supported in browsers.

 For example, the `let` keyword is [not supported](http://caniuse.com/#search=let) in Safari 9.

+For more info see [Inline scripts in templates](#inline-scripts-in-templates) below.

 --------------------
 ### Module pattern